twotoasters/SectionCursorAdapter/README.md

 This is implemented in a similar way to Android's CursorAdapter which this extends.
 Instead of having `newView` and `bindView` the SectionCursorAdpater uses `newSectionView` and `bindSectionView` plus `newItemView` and `bindItemView`.

-There is one additional abstract method `SortedMap<Integer, Object> buildSections(Cursor cursor)`.
+There is one additional abstract method `Object getSectionFromCursor(Cursor cursor)`.
 This is the method which tells the adapter how to remap the cursor positions to allow for sections.
 You can make an alphabitical adapter with the following method.
 Noob tip: You will have to sort alphabitically when querying your database for your cursor.

+    @Override
+    protected Object getSectionFromCursor(Cursor cursor) {
+        String name = cursor.getString(nameColumnIndex);
+        String section = name.toUpperCase().substring(0, 1);
+        return section;
+    }

+## Advanced
+To build sections in a more advanced way you can override `buildSections`.
+The following is an example for how to build a simple alphabitical map.

     @Override
     protected SortedMap<Integer, Object> buildSections(Cursor cursor) {